 The setup is simple and doesn’t need a lot of tinkering, the default settings are usually good enough for most companies.
-However, if the user runs into problems with the initial setup, Carbonite does offer a valet service to help get things going.
+However, if you runs into problems with the initial setup, Carbonite offers a valet service to help get things going.

 Endpoint Backup Plus: offers continuous data protection with administrator initiated restoration, deleted file restoration and cross-platform restoration are available too.
 Customers can choose from private, hybrid or public clouds.
 Private and public cloud options include a free trial, after which the paid plan starts at $5 per month (per user).

-This plan runs $10 per user per month.
-While the prices are based on per user/per month, CrashPlan PRO does bill yearly and requires a minimum of 25 licenses to qualify.
+While the prices are based on per user/per month, CrashPlan PRO does bill yearly and requires a minimum of 25 people to qualify.